-The joint Code of Conduct drawn up by the organisation represented by VENRO governing the organisation management, controlling and transparency in the work of the Foundations and Co-operation of the Schmitz Foundations are binding for the work of the Schmitz Foundations.
-This is also the case for the Principles of good practice for Foundations issued by the German Federal Association of Foundations - an important benchmark - as well as the Basic Principles of Good Foundation Practice" of the Federation of German Foundations.
+The Code of Conduct, jointly drawn-up by the organisation represented by VENRO, governing the organisation management, controlling and transparency in the work of the Foundations and Co-operation of the Schmitz Foundations, are binding for the work of the Schmitz Foundation.
+This is also the case for the Principles of good practice for Foundations issued by the German Federal Association of Foundations - an important benchmark - as well as the Basic Principles of Good Foundations Practice of the Federation of German Foundations.

 With the aim of preventing corruption in all aspects of their work both at home and abroad, the Schmitz Foundations have drawn up their own "guidelines against corruption."
-These are to be found on the Schmitz Foundations' website and may be downloaded.
+These are to be found on the Schmitz Foundations' website and are available for downloading.